fluiddyn/transonic/doc/examples/using_cachedjit.rst

 Cached Just-In-Time compilation
 ===============================

-With FluidPythran, one can use the Ahead-Of-Time compiler Pythran in a Just-In-Time mode.
+With Transonic, one can use the Ahead-Of-Time compiler Pythran in a Just-In-Time mode.
 It is really the **easiest way to speedup a function with Pythran**, just by adding a decorator!
 And it works also in notebooks!